NoahCardoza/CaptchaHarvester/README.md

 | :--- | :--- | :--- |
  `/token` | String | This is your most useful endpoint.
 When called it will pop a token from the queue and return it in plain text.
 If no tokens are available it will return a [418 status code](https://httpstatuses.com/418).
  `/tokens` | List\[String\] | This will return a list of all the avalible tokens in the queue.
 It is recomended that you never use any tokens you see in this list because then `/token` may return an already used token.

-**NOTE**: If you are making requests from another program, you'll get SSL errors because the server isn't really who it claims to be.
-Make sure you configure your program to ignore these errors.

 ### Programtically